BestiVictory/APDD/README.md

 # APDD: Aesthetics of Paintings and Drawings Dataset

-This is an open-source aesthetics of paintings and drawings dataset called APDD, which was completed by the Victory team of Besti.
+This is an open-source aesthetics of paintings and drawings dataset called APDD, which was completed by the victory-lab.

 ## Introduction